pranjal-barnwal/mental-fitness-tracker/README.md

 - [License](#license)

 ## About the Mental Fitness Tracker

-The Mental Fitness Tracker ML Model is designed to assess and monitor mental well-being using the Random Forest Regression algorithm.
-This model analyzes various input features and predicts mental fitness levels based on the provided data.
+The Mental Fitness Tracker ML Model evaluates and tracks mental well-being using the Random Forest Regression algorithm.
+The model analyzes input features and predicts mental fitness levels based on the provided data.

 ## Key Features
 - Utilizes Random Forest Regression for accurate prediction of mental fitness.
 - Provides model evaluation metrics such as Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and R-Squared (R2) score.
 - Offers a pickled model for easy usage and integration into other applications.